-The largest risk that we could foresee is that the program continually updates it’s own previously generated RT Structure files.
-To ensure this does not happen, the program internally tracks which images have been previously viewed (via Series Instance UID), and creates each RT Structure file with that same Series Instance UID.
-The program never opens or edits an already existing RT Structure file, and so presents no risk to work flows already present by the user.
+The largest risk that we could foresee is that the program continually updates its own previously generated RT Structure files.
+To ensure this does not happen, the program internally tracks which images have been previously viewed (via Series Instance UID) and creates each RT Structure file with that same Series Instance UID.
+The program is coded to check if each template RT Structure file already exists, and so prevents a continuous recreation of the same set.
+As an additional safety measure, the software is coded to only create new RT structure files and will not open or edit an already existing RT Structure file, and so presents no risk to existing work flows present by the user.

-To support large-scale, multi-institutional, and international data sharing, the DICOM Template Maker enables users to create templates in English, French, or Spanish.
+To support large-scale, multi-institutional, and international data sharing, the Open RT Structures enables users to create templates in English, French, or Spanish.
 French and Spanish language versions also follow TG-263 guidelines to enable easy mapping of structures between languages.
-The framework of DICOM Template Maker using AirTable enables the quick integration of TG-263 updates and new languages.
-The inclusion of other languages will be an ongoing effort within both TG-263 and DICOM Template Maker, along with field testing at several clinical sites.
+The framework of Open RT Structure using AirTable enables the quick integration of TG-263 updates and new languages.
+The inclusion of other languages will be an ongoing effort within both TG-263 and Open RT Structures, along with field testing at several clinical sites.

 Conclusion

-We have created open-source software that may drastically reduce the burden of creating and maintaining TPS structure templates and facilitates the adoption of TG-263 standardized nomenclature.
+We have created open-source software that may reduce the burden of creating and maintaining TPS structure templates and facilitates the adoption of TG-263 standardized nomenclature.
 This program allows clinics to quickly create templates in English, Spanish, or French and allows for customization of laterality and color schemes.
 Both patient-specific DICOM RT Structure files and Varian XML template files can be easily created.

 References